Determinant and Pfaffian formulas for particle annihilation: Setup

-\begin{definition}[Collision diagram] A \emph{collision diagram} is a graph embedded in the spacetime graph $D$ with three types of vertices: \begin{itemize} \item \emph{Initial vertices} $x_1, \ldots, x_n$: each has in-degree~$0$ and out-degree~$1$; \item \emph{Collision vertices}: each has out-degree $0$ or~$1$ and even total degree.
-At a collision vertex with $m$ incoming edges and out-degree~$d \in \{0, 1\}$, the collision produces $(m - d)/2$ ghost pairs (and one outgoing edge if $d = 1$); \item \emph{Survivor vertices} $y_1, \ldots, y_s$: each has in-degree~$1$ and out-degree~$0$. \end{itemize} Each initial vertex has a directed path to either a collision vertex or a survivor vertex.
+\begin{definition}[Collision diagram] A \emph{collision diagram} is a graph embedded in the spacetime graph $D$ with three types of vertices: \begin{itemize} \item \emph{Initial vertices} $x_1, \ldots, x_n$: each has in-degree~$0$ and out-degree~$1$, unless the vertex is also a collision vertex (see below). \item \emph{Collision vertices}: each is reached by $m \geq 2$ arriving particle paths (possibly of length zero, when initial particles share the vertex), has $d \in \{0, 1\}$ departing particle paths (possibly of length zero, when a surviving particle ends at the collision vertex), and even total count $m + d$ (so that all arriving particles can be paired).
+The collision produces $(m - d)/2$ ghost pairs (and one continuing particle if $d = 1$); \item \emph{Survivor vertices} $y_1, \ldots, y_s$: each has in-degree~$1$ and out-degree~$0$, unless the vertex is also a collision vertex (see below). \end{itemize} Each initial vertex has a directed path to either a collision vertex or a survivor vertex.
 Distinct paths meet only at collision vertices (no crossings between collisions).
-The collision diagram records which collisions occur and where, but not what happens after each collision; the ghost paths are specified separately as part of the performance (\Cref{def:performance}). \end{definition}
+The collision diagram records which collisions occur and where, but not what happens after each collision; the ghost paths are specified separately as part of the performance (\Cref{def:performance}).
+When two initial particles share a vertex, that vertex serves simultaneously as initial vertex and collision vertex; the arriving paths have length zero.
+Symmetrically, when an annihilation occurs at a surviving particle's final vertex, that vertex serves simultaneously as collision vertex and survivor vertex; the departing path has length zero. \end{definition}

+\begin{definition}[Anchors] The \emph{anchors} of a collision diagram are the pairs $(v, i)$, where $v$ is a collision vertex producing $(m-d)/2$ ghost pairs and $i \in \{1, \ldots, (m-d)/2\}$.
+The ghost pairs born at~$v$ correspond bijectively to the anchors of~$v$: each anchor carries exactly one ghost pair, and a ghost pair is an anchor together with its ordered pair of ghost paths (\Cref{def:performance}).
+The anchors make the ghost pairs distinguishable: two pairs born at the same vertex sit at different anchors, even when their ghost paths coincide. \end{definition}